Finnish language: Linguistic registers

+Example of a participle construction; the sign says: "Parking for reserved spaces only."

 There are two main registers of Finnish used throughout the country.
 One is the "standard language" (yleiskieli), and the other is the "spoken language" (puhekieli).
 The standard language is used in formal situations like political speeches and newscasts.
 Its written form, the "book language" (kirjakieli), is used in nearly all written texts, not always excluding even the dialogue of common people in popular prose.
 The spoken language, on the other hand, is the main variety of Finnish used in popular TV and radio shows and at workplaces, and may be preferred to a dialect in personal communication.

 Standardization

 Standard Finnish is prescribed by the Language Office of the Research Institute for the Languages of Finland and is the language used in official communication.
 The Dictionary of Contemporary Finnish (Nykysuomen sanakirja 1951–61), with 201,000 entries, was a prescriptive dictionary that defined official language.
 An additional volume for words of foreign origin (Nykysuomen sivistyssanakirja, 30,000 entries) was published in 1991.
 An updated dictionary, The New Dictionary of Modern Finnish (Kielitoimiston sanakirja) was published in an electronic form in 2004 and in print in 2006.
 A descriptive grammar (the Large grammar of Finnish, Iso suomen kielioppi, 1,600 pages) was published in 2004.
 There is also an etymological dictionary, Suomen sanojen alkuperä, published in 1992–2000, and a handbook of contemporary language (Nykysuomen käsikirja).
 Standard Finnish is used in official texts and is the form of language taught in schools.
 Its spoken form is used in political speech, newscasts, in courts, and in other formal situations.
 Nearly all publishing and printed works are in standard Finnish.